 Did you know that the ideal body temperature for sleep is only 88 degrees, while most people have an average skin temperature of 91 degrees?
 Add in the hot weather of the summer months, and many struggle to fall and stay asleep.
 If you’re struggling to find ways to stay cool for some shuteye, check out these 6 simple tips to sleep soundly during a hot summer night.

 Close your blinds or curtains (even when you aren’t home).

-1. Stop Heat Build-Up.
-During the day, you may like seeing the sun stream through your bedroom windows, but it’s not a good idea if it’s hot outside.
+During the day, you may like seeing the sun stream through your bedroom windows, but direct sunlight can cause internal temperatures to skyrocket.
 Do everything you can to limit the heat in the room.
 Windows should stay shut and the shades, blinds or drapes should be closed.